 Surely, no one person could do this work alone or without the encouragement and support of a wider community.
 This is why Show Hope’s Pre+Post Adoption Support exists.
 We understand—as many of you do—that the adoption journey doesn’t end the day a child is welcomed home.
 Because of the difficult beginnings many of our children have experienced, we must work diligently to help them reimagine home and experience belonging and connection.

-One way in which we do that is through our Empowered to Connect Conference, a two-day event and simulcast that is specifically designed to help equip adoptive parents, ministry leaders, foster parents, and care professionals.
+One way in which we do that is through our Hope for the Journey Conference (previously the Empowered to Connect Conference), a broadcast event that is specifically designed to help equip parents and caregivers.

-This year’s Empowered to Connect Conference included Trust-Based Relational Intervention® (TBRI®) methods developed by Dr. Karyn Purvis and Dr. David Cross from the Karyn Purvis Institute of Child Development at TCU, which exists to bring attachment and connection in families.
+The conference includes Trust-Based Relational Intervention® (TBRI®) methods developed by Drs.
+Karyn Purvis and David Cross from the Karyn Purvis Institute of Child Development at TCU, which exists to bring attachment and connection in families.
 TBRI “is an attachment-based, trauma-informed intervention that is designed to meet the complex needs of vulnerable children.”
 At its core, TBRI works to promote trust and connection between caregivers and children by addressing physical and emotional needs while also disarming fear-based behavior.